 Weight: 7.3 ounces

-Our Moto G Power (2021) review finds a phone that continues to go a long-time on a charge.
-And along the way, this attractively priced phone has picked up a few other tricks that will appeal to bargain hunters.
+Our Moto G Power (2021) review finds a phone that continues to go a long-time on a charge and took home top honors in the Tom's Guide Awards 2021 for best phone battery life.
+Along the way, this attractively priced phone has picked up a few other tricks that will appeal to bargain hunters.

 Moto G Power (2021) review: Price and availability

-The 64GB Moto G Power (2021) costs $249 and is now on sale unlocked at Motorola.com.
-Carriers planning to offer the phone include Boost Mobile, Cricket, Consumer Cellular, Google Fi, Republic Wireless, US Cellular, Verizon and Xfinity Mobile.
+The 64GB Moto G Power (2021) costs $249 and is now on sale unlocked at Motorola.com; it's one of the best unlocked Android phones you can buy.
+Carriers offering the phone include Boost Mobile, Cricket, Consumer Cellular, Google Fi, Republic Wireless, US Cellular and Xfinity Mobile.

 In addition to that $249 version, which comes with 4GB of RAM, you'll be able to buy a 32GB Moto G Power (2021) with 3GB RAM for $199 at Best Buy.
 You can expand the storage on both new Moto G Power models via a microSD slot on the phones.